Panthers sign Sam Bennett to 4-year deal; Sam Reinhart next?

-Sam Bennett re-signed with the Florida Panthers on Monday, inking a four-year contract with the team that has been a good fit for him since joining at the trade deadline.
+Sam Bennett re-signed with the Florida Panthers on Monday, inking a four-year contract worth $17.7 million with the team that has been a good fit for him since joining at the trade deadline.

 Bennett put up six goals and nine assists for 15 points in 10 regular-season games with the Panthers after they acquired him from Calgary.
 The 25-year-old was a point-a-game player during Florida’s playoff series, too, with a goal and four assists.